-With the Galaxy S10 Plus now offering a 6.4-inch display, is there still room left for Samsung's line of Galaxy Note phablets?
+With the Galaxy S10 Plus offering a 6.4-inch display, is there still room left for Samsung's line of Galaxy Note phablets?
 The Galaxy Note 10 Plus makes the case that there is, thanks to its outstanding 6.8-inch AMOLED panel — one of the best displays we've ever seen on a smartphone.
 The S Pen learns some new tricks, too, with Air Actions that allow you to turn the Note 10's stylus into a magic wand.
 Gestures don't always work consistently, but the S Pen remains a feature that sets the Galaxy Note apart from other phablets.

 We wish the cameras were a little better on the Note 10 Plus.
 It's the same triple lens setup you'll find on the Galaxy S10 and S10 Plus, along with the addition of a time-of-flight sensor.
 The Note 10 Plus produces good photos, but nothing that surpasses the best camera phones available right now.
 Still, with a Snapdragon 855 processor, 12GB of RAM and faster UFS 3.0 storage, this is one of the best-performing Android phones.
-We also appreciate the Note 10's long battery life and how quickly it charges with the included 25-watt charger.
+We also appreciate the Note 10's above-average battery life and how quickly it charges with the included 25-watt charger.

 See our full Galaxy Note 10 Plus review.